 Tapping uses nine specific acupressure points, which have been taught in Traditional Chinese Medicine for thousands of years.
 There isn’t a consensus on how these points work or why they’re so powerful, but, as Jessica says, “what I do know is that these nine points are so easily accessible and that people are getting incredible emotional shifts.”

 So these points are super accessible, but if you don’t know how to tap, that’s not exactly helpful.
 Luckily, Jessica indulged us in a beginner tapping tutorial!
-Read on to learn how to tap, or check out the video below to see a visual.
+Read on to learn how to tap, or check out the video at the bottom of the page to see a visual.

 First off, let’s go over the nine acupoints used in tapping: